Friday, August 16, 2013 - East Jerusalem, Palestine

 Another member of the panel added on, saying, “They don’t have the right to speak for me—they have no right to speak for anyone but themselves.”

-In the context of how I started the day—frustrated with the cynical politicization of The holocaust at the Israeli Holocaust Museum, coming full turn to hear a former Israeli soldier identify his society creating the same trauma for Palestinians that his grandmother experienced in Auschwitz.
+In the context of how I started the day—frustrated with the cynical politicization of The holocaust at the Israeli Holocaust Museum—coming full turn to hear a former Israeli soldier identify his society creating the same trauma for Palestinians that his grandmother experienced in Auschwitz was troubling, but refreshing.

 I believe it is fine to study situations of injustice and to talk about them as much as we can.
 There is nothing wrong with memorializing the horrors of the past, but the impulse for empathy that naturally arises from such memorials must be used to care for and prevent the suffering of all people—not to protect one’s own at all other costs to everyone else.
 I applaud Eran for this reason and encourage everyone to think about how similar ignoring the pleas of Palestinians in the United States was to ignoring the pleas of Jews and others during The holocaust.
 We must learn to stop making the same mistakes.